cdhagmann/the_western_horizon/OVERVIEW.md

 ## What Is This?

 The Western Horizon is a unified framework for running West Marches campaigns using collaborative worldbuilding games.
-Instead of pre-generating content, the world is built **reactively** when players declare intent.
+Instead of pre-generating content, the world is built **responsively** when players declare intent.
 Once established, content "always existed" as common knowledge.

 ## Core Philosophy

-1. **Reactive Generation:** Content is created when needed, not before
+1. **Responsive Generation:** Content is created when needed, not before
 2. **Collaborative Authorship:** Players and DMs build the world together
 3. **Canon Integration:** All generated content becomes shared knowledge
 4. **System Synthesis:** Multiple worldbuilding games combined by scale